Suite for piano

 “[Lloyd Moore’s ‘Scherzino’] was highly chromatic, virtuoso music that created it’s own unique sound-world and took the audience on a short, idiosyncratic and tempestuous journey.”

-This suite began life with its second movement, the Scherzino, which was written to a commission from BBC Radio 3 to mark the Mendelssohn bicentenary year in 2009.
-It was clear that this short piece had limited prospects for future performances on its own so I began to think about some other pieces to go with it.
-A contrasting Elegy subsequently ensued and this was followed by the other three movements to form the present sequence.
+This work began life with its second movement, the Scherzino, which was written to a commission from BBC Radio 3 to mark the Mendelssohn bicentenary year in 2009.
+It was clear that this short piece had limited prospects for future performances on its own so I began to think about some other movements to go with it.
+Over time, the present sequence eventually emerged.